scalar-labs/scalar-ist/docs/how_to_use_en.md

 - Registration of personal information handling business operator using the system, registration of personal information handling business operator administrator, information manager, information processor user profile
 - A user of a business operator handling personal information registers master items (purpose of use, dataset schema, data retention policy, benefits, third party providers) and consent documents.

-## User story

 ### Register system operator
 - Register the operator information and organization information of the system operator
-- Register user profile information of system administrator and system operator
+- Register user profile information of the system administrator and system operator

 ### Register a business operator handling personal information
 - Register business information and business management organization information